brimdata/brimcap/docs/Custom-Brimcap-Config.md

 could remove this part of the pipeline.
-If so, you'll likely want to explore the additional data and create shapers to apply proper data types to them, since this will be a prerequisite for doing certain Zed queries with the data (e.g., a successful CIDR match requires IP addresses to be stored as `ip` type, not the `string` type in which they'd appear in unshaped NDJSON).
+If so, you'll likely want to explore the additional data and create shapers to apply proper data types to them, since this will be a prerequisite for doing certain Zed queries with the data (e.g., a successful [CIDR match](https://zed.brimdata.io/docs/language/functions/cidr_match) requires IP addresses to be stored as `ip` type, not the `string` type in which they'd appear in unshaped NDJSON).

 3. The `yield shape(alert)` applies the shape of the `alert` type to each input record.
-With what's shown here, additional fields that appear beyond those specified in the shaper (e.g. as the result of new Suricata features or your own customizations) will still be let through this pipeline and stored in the Zed lake.
+With what's shown here, additional fields that appear beyond those specified in the shaper (e.g. as the result of new Suricata features or your own customizations) will still be let through this pipeline and stored in the Zed lake with an inferred data type.
 If this is undesirable, add `| yield crop(alert)` downstream of the first `yield`, which will trim these additional fields.

 4. The `rename ts := timestamp` changes the name of Suricata's `timestamp`